Nexenta/go-nexentastor/README.md

 ## Documentation

-To see specific docs for a specific version, change Git branch to this version tag.
+To see docs for a specific version, change Git branch to version tag.

 Current version documentation is [here](./docs).